joeduffy/joeduffy.github.io/_posts/2015-11-10-objects-as-secure-capabilities.md

 Probably, you'll have a way that a program requests access to some state somewhere on the Filesystem, declaratively, and then the "capability oracle" decides whether to give it to you.
-This is the role our application model played.
+This is the role our application model played, and is how `main` got its hands on the capabilities a program's manifest demanded that it needs.
 From that point onwards it's just objects.
 The key is that nowhere in the entire system will you find the classical kind of ambient authority, and so none of these abstractions can "cheat" in their construction.

 A classic paper, [Protection]( http://research.microsoft.com/en-us/um/people/blampson/08-Protection/Acrobat.pdf),